rflament/loggedfs/README.md

       </excludes>
     </loggedFS>

-This configuration can be used to log everything except it if concerns a *.bak file, or if the uid is 1000, or if the operation is getattr.
+This configuration can be used to log everything except it if concerns a `*.bak` file, or if the uid is 1000, or if the operation is `getattr`.

 ## Launching LoggedFS

 If you just want to test LoggedFS you don't need any configuration file.

-Just use that command :
+Just use that command:

     loggedfs -f -p /var